 Finding a great domain name is getting harder by the day.
 As of this writing, there are over 370 million registered domains.
 That represents more than one domain for every person in the United States!
 As a result, using a domain name generator like NameBounce has become more and more popular.

 Our domain name generator solves that issue.
-Enter one or two keywords, and our search tool will find hundreds of unique domain name ideas.
+Enter a keyword, and our search tool will find hundreds of unique domain name ideas.
 At the same time, it will check the availability of each name.
-With our domain name generator, you'll find some name ideas that you wouldn't find without it.
+With our domain name generator, you'll find some unique name ideas that would be worth $2,000+ on a resale site.

 After you reach the search results page, try using the filters on the left side.
 The filters will help you focus on the domain name suggestions that fit your criteria.
 When you find a catchy domain name that you like, click on the name to double-check that it’s available.
 Then, click on the star to save it to your favorites list!

 Did you know that .com domain extensions only represent 40% of all registered domain names?
 Within the remaining 60%, there are a lot of great options!

 Using our domain name generator, you can generate creative domain name ideas with these alternative domain extensions for free.
 Select your extension to the left of the “Go!” button!

 We expect other popular domain extensions, like .net and .org, to increase in popularity over time.
 Searching for domain names with these extensions will give you even more domain name ideas.

 If you’re planning to do business in a specific country, it can be a great idea to choose a country-code domain extension.

 NameBounce is one of the few free domain name generators that allows you to search for country-code domain extensions.
 Some of our most popular country-code domain extensions include .co.uk, .in, and .nl.

 In recent years, domain registries have been introducing new domain extensions.
 Most of the time, these new domain extensions are specific to interests and industries.
 Some popular examples include .blog, .shop, and .xyz.